 Learn more about

-Paying your ID traffic ticket means admitting guilt―admitting you committed the violation or offense for which the officer ticketed you.
+Paying your ID traffic ticket means admitting guilt for the traffic violation or offense for which the officer ticketed you.

 It also means:

-- Paying all applicable court costs and attorney fees (should you hire legal help.
+- Paying all applicable court costs and attorney fees (should you hire a traffic ticket lawyer).